UjjwalSaini07/InvestIQ/README.md

 - **Mongoose** – An elegant MongoDB object modeling tool for Node.js.
 - **MongoDB** – A NoSQL database for scalable and high-performance data storage.
 - **Python** – Used for data processing, automation, or backend tasks.
+- **Firebase** – Used for authentication, backend functions, and automation tasks.
 - **Docker** – Containerization for seamless deployment and scalability.
 - **TypeScript** – A strongly-typed JavaScript superset for improved code quality.
 - **GitHub Actions** – CI/CD automation for streamlined development workflows.